Impact of Sleep Transitions in Children during COVID-19

 With this survey, the researchers wanted to evaluate variations in sleep patterns and behavior of Austrian children and adolescents (6–18 years) during COVID-19.
 Their results aligned with studies regarding children and adolescents from other countries.
 For instance, they showed an overall 50% delay in sleep and wake times of the cohort during the entire week.

-truth behind children sleep
+the truth behind children's sleep issues during pandemic

 The study concluded that sleep issues increased significantly during the pandemic.
 Compared to the pre-pandemic situation, almost twice as many children and adolescents reported sleep issues during the pandemic duration.
 Moreover, pandemic-related anxiety was vital for general sleep quality and sleeping problems.
 Their data illustrated that the higher the COVID-19-related anxiety, the worse the perception of general sleep quality and the more sleeping issues.
 Additionally, bedtimes became irregular in most of the participants, time in bed increased as well as the frequency of naps and daytime sleep.
 Lastly, children and adolescents were less active, spent less time in daylight and showed a considerable increase in the usage of media devices.
 Their outcomes related to a delay in bed- and wake times align with past studies evaluating similar age groups.